 2. Complete CSA Encroachment Agreement Application (see attachment B) and submit to CSA the following:

-Upon receipt of a complete application and all requested documentation, CSA Maintenance will make an initial site visit to evaluate the area, confirm the encroachment and make recommendations to CSA.
+Upon receipt of a complete application and all requested documentation, a CSA representative will make an initial site visit to evaluate the area, confirm the encroachment and make recommendations to the CSA President.

-3. Upon receipt of CSA Maintenance recommendations for the evaluated area, the documentation will be submitted to the CSA Board for final approval.
+3. Upon receipt of the CSA representative’s recommendations for the evaluated area, the documentation will be submitted to the CSA Board for final approval.

 4. If the CSA Board approves the encroachment into the CSA Open Space, CSA will draft an encroachment agreement to be signed by the property owner(s) which will be filed with the Office of the Register of Deeds for Beaufort County, South Carolina.